hantsy/java-sandbox/helpful-npe.md

-Assume we have the classes.
+Assume we have the following classes.

 ```java
 class Person {